 Study of a selection of plays and poems likely authored or co-authored by Shakespeare, emphasizing the plays as historical performance texts.
 Encourages students to locate Shakespeare's works within Renaissance-era notions of harmony and discord, and war and peace.
-Goal 2B, ELO5 Humanities - Peace including language, composition, and literature.
-Special emphasis on a review of teaching grammar and the development of a unit lesson plan.
-Required of prospective English teachers.
-Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.
+Goal 2B, ELO5 Humanities - Peace, ELO5 Humanities - Equality and Peace